|

 3. Funding

-IXP3 Pty Ltd is the founding sponsor of the PMIA and has committed significant funding to the establishment of the organisation.
+PeopleStreme Human Capital and IXP3 are the founding sponsors of the PMIA and have committed significant funding to the establishment of the organisation.
 The funding is used primarily for external consultants for the website and for sponsored advertising on Google.
 Funding is also applied to operating expenses such as legal, accounting, stationary, postage and so on.
-As at August 2005, no payments for management time or operational support or for any other reason has been made to IXP3 Pty LTD and this is expected to continue until at least 30th June 2006.
+No payments for management time or operational support or for any other reason has been made and this is expected to continue for the foreseeable future.

 |